ixaxaar/monoid.space/Logic/logicBasics.lagda.md

 ### Empty / False

 Type with no object - cannot ever create an object of this type.
-This makes it possible to define absurd functions, which map `⟂` to anything, as given nothing, one can create anything, or assuming any `False` statement can serve as a proof for anything, which is absurd.
+This makes it possible to define absurd functions, which map `⟂` to anything, as given nothing, one can create anything.
+Looking at it from a different angle, assuming any `False` statement can serve as a proof for anything, which is absurd.

 ```agda
 data ⟂ : Set where